-Conflict Resolution Network encourages you to take the steps you can to “Building Conflict-Resolving Government”.
+Conflict Resolution Network encourages you to take the steps you can to “Build Conflict-Resolving Government”.

-Here’s one way you might do it: contact candidates especially in your own electorate in federal, state and local government elections, and ask for them a commitment to campaign in conflict-resolving mode.
+Here’s one way you might do it: contact sitting members especially in your own electorate in federal, state and local government, and candidates if there is an election looming, and ask for them a commitment to address each other and the media in conflict-resolving mode.

 We firmly believe that courtesy and co-operation, rather than ranting and rubbishing, lead to the better comprehension and integration of diverse points of view.
 It’s high time we encouraged our politicians to display the values we personally prefer when they address each other and the media.

 Especially when our politician are dealing with issues involving violence, drug abuse, crime, involuntary unemployment, racism, discrimination, asylum seekers and environmental degradation, all contributions need to be carefully considered – not just one point of view.

 Fighting factions deprive policy and decision-making of the great benefits of diversity.

 It can be a government of reconciliation that facilitates the healing of past divisions.

 Political parties are built into our democratic system.
 CRN is not advocating their disappearance; rather the campaign promotes diversity and supports more productive and professional responses to the electorate’s issues.
 This may involve less rigid policies and more freedom for a conscience-vote for party members, more autonomy and independence, and more porous partitions between parties.
 Collaborative structures could produce better decision-making, and better use of finances and resources.